Budapest, the capital of Hungary

 In the center of the city sits the beautiful Hungarian State Opera House whose horseshoe-shaped auditorium boasts the third best acoustics in Europe.

-When not performing, groups can try “taking the waters” at one of the 80 hot springs in the city, a quintessential Budapest experience since Roman times.
+When not performing, groups can try “taking the waters” at one of the eighty hot springs in the city—a quintessential Budapest experience since Roman times.
 For those who would rather be on the water than in it, a dinner cruise down the Danube is a relaxing option.

 Other not-to-miss highlights are the Hungarian Parliament Building, Fisherman’s Bastion, Heroes’ Square, and the Great Synagogue.
 Complete your visit with a folklore dinner featuring live gypsy music and dancing.

-From the capital of Hungary, it's a 2.5-hour drive along the Danube to Bratislava.
+From the capital of Hungary, it's a two-and-a-half hour drive along the Danube to Bratislava.
 En route, take an optional side trip into Austria to visit Eisenstadt, the city of Joseph Haydn.
 As an additional option, groups can add a day and night in nearby Vienna.